ethereum/go-ethereum/docs/_interface/sync-modes.md

 ### Snap (default)

-A snap sync'd node holds the most recent 128 blocks in memory, so transactions in that range are always accessible.
+A snap sync'd node holds the most recent 128 block states in memory, so transactions in that range are always quickly accessible.
 However, snap-sync only starts processing from a relatively recent block (as opposed to genesis for a full node).
 Between the initial sync block and the 128 most recent blocks, the node stores occasional checkpoints that can be used to rebuild the state on-the-fly.
 This means transactions can be traced back as